PaulWallis42/CV/README.md

 I am an enthusiastic and energetic individual who recently decided to make a BIG career change and become a coder.
 Having spoken to a friend and peronsally done some online research I decided that coding was a field that I would like to get involved with due to it being challenging, forever evolving and is a field full of opportunities.

-## Skills

-#### This Skill

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

-- Experience
-- Achievements
-- Evidence

-#### Another Skill

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

-- I achieved A during my work at B (job, or otherwise)
-- I contributed to the growth of X while doing Y (job, or otherwise)
-- I built this, made this, broke this, fixed this, etc.
-- A link to some on-line evidence (blogs, videos, articles, etc.)

 ## Education

 #### Makers Academy (March 2015 - June 2015)
-Makers Academy http://www.makersacademy.com/home is a 12 week coding boot camp where the ethos is based on developing code through Test Driven Development.
+Makers Academy http://www.makersacademy.com/home is a highly selective 12 week full-time course where the ethos is based on developing code through Test Driven Development.
 The course taught me the concepts of TDD, OOP, BDD, SOLID, MVC and Agile coding.
 I was immersed in several different programming languages and technologies a few of which I have outlined below:

 Technology | Language/Framework/Tool
 -----------|------------------------